Sanja969/Portfolio/README.md

 # Portfolio

-> This is example of portfolio using Figma template.
-For start I build 2 sections - the header and the headline.
-For both section I use flex boxes and I stick to style of Figma template.
-In milestone 2 I create Work and aboutMe section.
-I use flex and grid boxis for these two sections.
+> This is template of portfolio.
+I made headline, project, about me, and constact section.
+> I was stick to figma template
+> In project section I made class for making projects.
+When you click on any of that pop up window will appear and you see all imforamtion about project, with source link and live link.
-In milestone 3 I create contact section.
-I use forms for this section
+> In contact setcion I made form for sending messages

 ## Built With

-- Language: HTML
+- Language: Javascript
 - Technologies: CSS, Linter, git,
 - Templates: Figma